 - Twist together two sheets of newspaper, light them and hold them up inside the fireplace to get an upward flow of warm air started.

-- Light the newspaper under the kindling in 2-3 places with fatwood or fireplace matches.
+- Light the newspaper under the kindling in 2-3 places with fatwood, a fireplace lighter, or fireplace matches.

 - When the kindling is burning well, add 2-3 pieces of split, seasoned firewood.
 (Later, add more firewood as needed.)

 Since the beginning of time, people have found lighting the communal fire a rewarding experience.
-As you light your fireplace, seeing those first flickers of flame grow into a sustainable fire will, no doubt, be rewarding for you, too.
+As you start a fire in your fireplace, seeing those first flickers of flame grow into a sustainable fire will, no doubt, be rewarding for you, too.